txt/plm19/doc/bonus.md

 by <a href="http://menzies.us">Tim Menzies</a>
 '

-# Notes on Project 2
+# Bonus marks for  Project 2

 Your mission is to replace N part of my data mining pipeline with machines of your own making.